-- attend class every day. - complete all assignments on time. - be seated and prepared for learning when the bell rings. - treat their classmates with respect; no put downs of any kind. - actively and positively participate in class. - pay attention IN class. teacher will not reteach material outside of class. - demonstrate personal responsibility, honesty, and integrity in all of their actions.
+- attend class every day. - complete all assignments on time. - be seated and prepared for learning when the bell rings. - treat their classmates with respect; no put downs of any kind. - actively and positively participate in class. - pay attention IN class. teacher will not reteach material outside of class, if time is wasted. - demonstrate personal responsibility, honesty, and integrity in all of their actions.